How to Plan the Ultimate British Columbia Road Trip

 Drive the Sea to Sky Highway

 BC’s most famous driving route is famous for a reason.
 Many who have driven the Sea to Sky Highway from Vancouver to Pemberton (north of Whistler) would argue that it’s one of the greatest driving routes in the world.
 And we wouldn’t disagree.
 One of the best things about this route is that you can drive it in roughly 90 minutes provided you don’t stop along the way.
-And this means that you get a real sense of the changing landscapes as you move from the coast up through the Coast Mountain Range.
+And this means that you get a real sense of the changing landscapes as you move from the coast up through the mountains.
 The views are incredible, and you get a different experience, with different sights, on the return journey!

 Drive to the Okanagan Valley